sylash005/649/readme.md

 ## Required Output

-Your file `main.py` needs to generate a CSV file.
+Your file `main.py` needs to generate a CSV file containing a report on the orders.
 The CSV file must contain the following fields:

+* `id`: User ID
+* `first_name`: User first name
+* `last_name`: User last name
+* `product`: Product ID number
-* Description
+* `description`: Product description
+* `quantity`: the order quantity
-* Price (including the currency symbol)
+* `price`: the order unit price
-* Amount in stock
-* Store location (all the location information in one string)
+* `total`: the total for the order (`quantity` * `price`)

-In addition, the report must be sorted in **numerical** ascending order by the stock price (ignore the currency symbol if different items use different currencies).
+In addition, the report must be sorted in alphabetical order of user last name.

 You will also submit the code you have written to solve this problem.
-Your code **must** use functions and every function **must** include a suitable docstring that describes what it does.
-Each function should implement a logical part of the overall ETL process.

-The template `main.py` includes several functions that you **must** implement and they must pass unittests provided.
-In addition, you need to add the main code that generates the CSV file as specified above.
+The template `main.py` includes several functions that you **must** implement as part of your solution.
+Each is described in the doc string.
+The script calls the function `main` which should do all of the work of reading the data files and generating the report.

+The file `test_main.py` contains a set of unit tests for all the functions in `main.py`.
+Your code should pass all of these tests.
+Note that I will change the data files used for final marking so your code should not assume that any part of the data is the same as in these files.

 # Grading